joba64/timerbean/README.md

 # timerbean

-Just a test how to convert Java in Kotlin on Java EE
+Just a test how to convert Java to Kotlin on Java EE